dhershman1/simply_valid/README.md

 A simple to use data driven validation system

+## Changelog
+> v1.2.0
+> - Added ability to create a variable of validation methods that are ran on a value
+> - Unit tested this new feature
+> - Cleaned up code slightly
+> - Removed Deps
+> - Finished cleaning up ES6 that I missed (Sorry about that)

+> v1.1.1
+> - Fixed Typo in an error message

+> v1.1.0
+> - Added `isDateShort` method, to account for 4 digit date formats
+> - Doubled test count to test more situations
+> - Fixed `hasUpperAndLowerCase` not properly checking for both lower AND upper case
+> - Fixed `hasLetters` to use a stricter regex so number only strings don't pass
+> - Upgraded `isLicensePlate` to be more capable in capturing a larger variety of plate formats
+>  - Please Note: Length checks should be doubled checked based on location since style varies by location
+> - Fixed `noNumber` to use a better regex for proper validation
+> - Fixed `finish` Sometimes reporting bad responses if the test after the bad test failed
+> - Converted to non ES6 standards for better front end support

 ## Parameters

 - `val` - `String|Number`: The value set that is going to be validated `Required`